 We’ve all had to move at least once in our lives — and one of the more arduous tasks when you move is making sure that you have enough moving boxes to pack everything.

-One of the worst experiences of my life during my last move was when I ran out of boxes and had to start purchasing them.
+One of the worst experiences during my last move was when I ran out of boxes and had to start purchasing them.
 I was amazed at the amount of money it took to purchase even a few boxes.

 Before I was done, I had easily spent $50 just on boxes alone!
-A very scary thought especially when you take into account the fact that you may not be able to do much with them afterwards — except recycle them.
+That’s a bit overwhelming — especially when you take into account the fact that you may not be able to do much with them afterwards.
+(More on that in a minute.)

 Let’s face it, free moving boxes are always the best.

 But what is the best way to get those free moving boxes, and what are the best kinds?

 #1 – Copy Paper & Printing Paper Boxes

 My favorite boxes to collect when I’m preparing for a move are the ones that reams of copy paper come in.

 - They have lids.

 - They’re the perfect size for packing anything from books to cookware.